How to become a foster carer

 Most people enjoy sessions with their social worker and the Skills to Foster course.
 You will meet other trainees who can become friends as you continue to foster.

 Your social worker will prepare a report for the independent fostering panel.
 They will decide whether you can foster or not.
 They will invite you to attend and answer any questions panel members may have.
 Don't worry too much.
-We won't put you through to the panel stage unless we were confident you would pass!
+We won't put you through to the panel stage unless we are confident you will pass!
 The vast majority of applicants are approved at this stage.

 When you first start, people will be round to offer advice and help is always available 24 hours a day by phone.